A Guide to Project Reports with SharePoint

 Using the Project Office, senior management can track resources, work, issues, and risks at the portfolio level.
 At any time, it’s easy to click into a particular project site for more detail.

-In this instance, the template only reports on projects added to the list, making it useful for personalized reporting.
+However, the template only reports on projects added to the list, making it useful for personalized reporting.
+Senior management can create dynamic, tailored project offices as needed.

-Resource Allocation is part of the Project Request Management (PRM) Template.
+Resource Allocation is part of the Project Request Management (PRM) Template from BrightWork.

 The Resource Allocation list allows users to plan resources at a high-level when submitting a request.